 Another way to promote cultural diversity in the classroom is to build a library that includes books with characters who live in or come from other countries.
 Include books written by a diverse array of authors as well.
-Be sure to include age-appropriate biographies for people from a wide variety of cultures.
+Be sure to include age-appropriate biographies of people from a wide variety of cultures.

 4. Guest Speakers and Interviews